-- A site host agreement will be required to show that the program participant has been granted access to the property where charging stations are to be installed.
+A site host agreement or other documentation will be required to show that the program participant has been granted access to the property where charging stations are to be installed.
 If a program participant owns the property, this will be confirmed via a Verification of Property Ownership Form provided by the program.
-The purchase or rental of real estate is a nonreimbursable cost under the program. - HIP (TDOT) funded projects will need to comply with the Uniform Act for any property that is acquired for charging stations.
-For more information, visit here.
+The purchase or rental of real estate is a non-reimbursable cost under the program.